-Creating a Psychological Thriller movie poster will require some special effects to fully emphasize the thrilling and psychological nature of your design’s subject or theme.
+Creating a Psychological Thriller movie poster will require some special effects to fully emphasize the thrilling and psychological nature of your psychological thriller themed design’s subject.
 Here in this tutorial, you will learn some easy techniques on how to accomplish these effects.
 Let us get started.

 The first thing that we need to do is to process our main image model.
 So we open the image and then start with taking out the background.
 By the way, this image came free from a very generous photographer located here: (http://b-e-c-k-y-stock.deviantart.com/).
 Now there are many ways to do this using Adobe Photoshop, and it all depends on how well prepared the image is.
 In our example, it was pretty easy using the magic wand tool to select and take out the background.
 However, you can also use the magnetic lasso tool as well as the pen tool if you want to inscribe the selection yourself.